IIIM-IS/AERA/README.md

 * "icmd" means "internal command", not "instantiated command" (like "imdl" for "instantiated model").
 * imdl set of exposed values doesn't have LHS fact timestamps.
 See: HLPBindingMap::build_f_ihlp:1037
 * If a model's guard assigns a variable, the value passed in with the same template variable is ignored.
-* The timestamps of facts defined at the top level automatically have the start time added (and subtracted in `decompiled_objects.txt`).
+* The timestamps of facts defined at the top level automatically have the start time added for run time (and subtracted after run time for `decompiled_objects.txt`).
 * min_sim_time_horizon is really "time allowance for the simulated predictions".
 * Need CSTController::inject_goal:461 new View resilience 9999 to keep goal commands until used.
 * OIDs are not in order of creation.
 (Only order of binding to a view.)